 Adding User Permissions

-develop permissions or that have Model Set access not set to All, a Looker admin will need to grant those users a permissions set that includes
+A Looker admin will need to grant users and embed users a permission set that includes

-develop and access to a model set that includes the extension’s model or models.
+access_data and any more restrictive permissions associated with that extension.
+These permissions must be applied to a model set that includes the extension’s model or models.

 To grant users access to the extension, Looker admins must:

-- Edit an existing model set to add the extension’s model.
+- Create a model set that includes the extension’s model — or edit an existing model set to add the extension’s model.

 Example: Data Dictionary Extension